 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-I had no idea what awaited for me inside.
+I had no idea what awaited me inside.

 Rows upon rows of food stalls, tantalising smells, and the clinking sounds of woks and wooden spoons greeted me as I stepped foot into what I later learned was one of the best hawker centres in Singapore.

-Overwhelmed by choice, I roamed wide eyed through the rows of stalls within the centre.
-Mutton, crab, chicken, duck, oysters, soups in all colours and flavours, and of course bean curd and sugar cane juice, the locals favourite.
+Overwhelmed by choice, I roamed wide-eyed through the rows of stalls within the bustling hawker centre.
+Mutton, crab, chicken, duck, oysters, soups in all colours and flavours, and of course, bean curd and sugar cane juice, the locals favourite.

-Remembering a Wikitravel article I read on the way over, I gravitated towards the Fish Head Soup, a Singapore specialty.
+Remembering a Wikitravel article, I read on the way over about the unique kinds of fish dishes in Singapore, I gravitated towards the Fish Head Soup, a Singapore specialty.
 I had to have it.
 And it was amazing!
-From that moment onwards I was hooked, I wanted nothing more than to continue trying hawker foods in Singapore and I was determined to make it my focus for the trip.
+From that moment onwards, I was hooked.
+I wanted nothing more than to continue trying local foods in Singapore, and I was determined to make it my focus for the trip.

-3 days and 5 Singapore’s best food courts later here is a list of my absolute favourites!
+3 days and 5 of Singapore’s best food courts later, here is a list of my absolute favourites!

 Fish Head Bee Hoon

-For just $5/bowl, this was the dish that got me hooked!
+For just $5/bowl, this fish soup was the dish that got me hooked!